 3. YouRiding Bodyboarding (Online, 2007)

-The company continued to improve the game over time, releasing three additional versions.
-"Youriding Bodyboarding IV" had full 3D graphics, and allowed you to change the wave conditions.
+The company continued improving the game, releasing three additional versions.
+"YouRiding Bodyboarding IV" had full 3D graphics and allowed you to change the wave conditions.

 4. Mike Stewart's 360° Beach Bodyboarding (PC, 2007/2008)

 Despite its childish cover, "Mike Stewart's 360° Beach Bodyboarding" invites us to master the carving technique and gain speed for big air moves.
 You could also go for the barrel.